mngugi/Python_Collections-/README.md

 ```

 code creates two arrays of integers, array1 and array2, and performs various mathematical operations on them.
-The functions used to perform the operations all have the same name add_4, which is misleading and could be confusing.
+The functions used to perform the operations all have the same name add_4, please chose a different name to avoid confusion.
 It would be better to have descriptive names for the functions that clearly indicate what they do, like add_four, subtract_four, multiply_by_four, divide_by_four, and modulus_four.

 You also use a for loop to create a string representation of each array after the mathematical operations have been performed, but then you print the string representation, which is not the best way to display the arrays.